Design and Technology

 Years 8 and 9

-Students in these year groups complete 9 weeks (18 hours) of study in each of the four discipline areas (as above) where they are able to further develop their skills and knowledge.
+Students in these year groups complete 12 weeks (18 hours) of study in each three discipline areas - Food Preparation and Nutrition, Textiles and Resistant materials(including some Systems and control and Graphics where appropriate ) where they are able to further develop their skills and knowledge.
 Products are increasingly more complex and sophisticated as the students progress.

 Key Stage 4 Information